cjustinas/BSW-Data-Course/chapter4.md

 ---
-title       : Introduction to Machine Learning description : In this final chapter you will get a brief introduction to
+title       : Introduction to Machine Learning description : In this final chapter you will get a taste of the all-powerful Machine Learning.
+You will learn how to preprocess your data and apply a Decision Tree algorithm to predict the home planet of a given customer.
 ---
 ## Import libraries for Machine Learning